 - Organized: They organize and run work in a structured and logical manner from start to completion.
 They know what needs to be done next, and what to do after that.

 - Tenaciousness: Nothing stops them until the job is done.
 They will challenge Suppliers, Production and Maintenance to get their work done fast, and done right.

 - Thrifty: They hate wasting money, time and resources.

 - Leadership: They like to see the team do well.
 They want people to be successful.

 You can see from the attribute lists how greatly different a successful maintenance planner is to a successful maintenance scheduler.

-Testing potential Maintenance Schedulers requires them to take several fully planned work packs (5 substantial jobs would be acceptable), understand their contents and requirements then organise and coordinate all necessary materials, equipment and resources to complete them.
+Testing potential Maintenance Schedulers requires them to take several fully planned work packs (5 substantial jobs would be acceptable), understand their contents and requirements then organize and coordinate all necessary materials, equipment and resources to complete them.
 A two hour test with final explanation, followed by performance assessment is practical.